 The Interreg-BRIC project has been working with two communities within Plymouth: Lipson Vale and St Levan.

 The Lipson Vale catchment in Plymouth is heavily urbanised with steep sided valleys draining to a flat and low-lying area where surface water frequently overwhelms the drainage system.
 This impacts the highway network and creates flood risks to homes, businesses and schools.
 In the past, much of this area was a tidal creek, which has been in-filled and developed.

 Proposed mitigation works in Trefusis Park aim to address frequent surface water flooding to properties and infrastructure in Lipson Vale by installing a surface water storage and ecology pond in the local park.
-The PCC BRIC team will engage with the wider community to raise awareness of, and improve resilience to, flooding.
+Plymouth City Council (PCC)’s Buildling Resilience in Communities (BRIC) team have been engaging with the wider community to raise awareness of, and improve resilience to, flooding.

 Trefusis Park, also known as ‘Tippy Park’ to the locals, is located in Compton Vale and extends down to Lipson Vale.
 Within the park there are mature trees and open space that is well-used and loved by dog walkers, families, schoolchildren and commuters.

 St Levan Park and the surrounding area is often affected by surface water flooding.
 There are very steep streets, which funnel the water down to low-lying areas around the park.
 The problem is worsened by a combined sewer system, which is often at capacity.
 That system can sometimes get tide-locked, which causes the system to back-up.
 As a result, the park often turns into a lake, as can be seen in the image!
 Local residents have reported that, after heavy rainfall events, raw sewage can be found within the park, which is dangerous and unpleasant.